GStreamer/gstreamer/Basic+tutorial+13+Playback+speed.markdown

 As explained in the Introduction, to avoid performing multiple Seeks, the Event is sent to only one sink, in this case, the video sink.
-It is obtained from `playbin2` through the `video-sink` property.
+It is obtained from `playbin` through the `video-sink` property.
 It is read at this time instead at initialization time because the actual sink may change depending on the media contents, and this won’t be known until the pipeline is PLAYING and some media has been read.